koel/docs/home.md

 * <kbd>K</kbd> plays the previous song in queue
 * <kbd>Ctrl/Cmd</kbd>+<kbd>A</kbd> selects all songs in the current view
 * <kbd>Delete</kbd> removes selected song(s) from the current queue/playlist

+If you're using Chrome > 73, you can control Koel using hardware media keys without even having Koel _or the browser_ focused.

 ### Remote Controller